yinghli/AzureVMNetworkPerformance/README.md

 Azure by default provide a free load balancer.<br>
 This load balancer required that VM should be same AVAILABILITY SET. <br>
 In this setup, we create a basic load balancer and put 2 VM in same availability set with acceleration networking in the backend pool.<br>
-We setup another VM with acceleration netwokring and send traffic to LB frontend IP address. <br>
+We setup another VM with acceleration networking and send traffic to LB frontend IP address. <br>
-We also need to define the load labance rule in order that testing traffic can pass the load balancer.
+We also need to define the load balance rule in order that testing traffic can pass the load balancer.
 We use TCP 12000 for testing.<br>
 We will test the bandwidth and latency impact when adding basic load balancer. <br> For network throughput test. <br>